mnapoli/mnapoli.fr/posts/optimizing-laravel-aws-lambda.md

 Another option I explored was pre-compiling PHP's opcode cache before deploying.
 That would enable PHP-FPM, on startup, to start with a partially warm opcache (avoiding reading PHP files from disk, parsing them, and compiling them on the fly).

+Note that this is different from [opcache Preloading](https://www.php.net/manual/en/opcache.preloading.php), which wouldn't really improve cold starts since preloading is all about loading "more" things on startup, which is the opposite of what we want.

 Usually, PHP's opcode cache is stored in memory.
-But it can also be stored to disk during deployment and loaded from these files on startup in Lambda.
+But it can also [be stored to disk](https://www.php.net/manual/en/opcache.configuration.php#ini.opcache.file-cache) during deployment and loaded from these files on startup in Lambda.

 This approach is trickier for several reasons: